St. Lucie County Issues Mandatory Masks Order

 St. Lucie Recovers Small Business Assistance Grant

 Help is here for St. Lucie County small businesses hardest hit by the COVID-19 pandemic!
-Grants of up to $7,500 to be awarded to eligible small businesses on the number of business employee.
+Grants of up to $20,000 to be awarded to eligible small businesses based on the number of business employees.

 St. Lucie Recovers Home-Based Small Businesses Grant Program